 Patients with extra skin and fat in the abdomen are at a higher risk of heart disease, diabetes, gallstones, and sleep apnea.

-Having a tummy tuck can improve health and extend your lift.
+Having a tummy tuck can improve your health and extend your lift.

 After a woman is pregnant, she may have problems with accidental bladder leakage from sneezing, coughing, or laughing.
 Again, it’s usually due to weakened abdominal tissues, but this can be corrected with the tummy tuck.